 That depends.
 In general, there’re two kinds of warrants, respectively arrest warrants and bench warrants.
 Both of them are issued by a judge, and arrest warrants indicate criminal activities and cops have launched a manhunt.
 Bench warrants refer to court violations (like not showing up in court) and are less serious.
 But it could also put you in jail when an officer looks up your name in the system.

-How to find out if you have a warrant
+3 ways to find out if you have a warrant

 Needless to say it’s a bad idea to walk into the station and ask directly.
 Nowadays you can do almost everything on the Internet.
 And it’s of course not so difficult to look up a person’s criminal records in seconds.

 1. Search court records with Spokeo

 If you don’t want to spend too much time trawling through government records, definitely give Spokeo a try.
 Spokeo is a professional people search engine with billions of records.
 On this website, you can search criminal records in a fast and stealthy way.
 Just enter a name, a number or an email address, and you’ll get all the criminal records in less than a minute.

 - Go to Spokeo.
 Select your search type and start searching.